2017 Teterboro Learjet 35 crash: Accident

-The crew contacted New York approach control at 15:14, where they were given instructions to line up with the ILS for Runway 6 to circle-to-land one Runway 1.
+The crew contacted New York approach control at 15:14, where they were given instructions to line up with the ILS for Runway 6 to circle-to-land on Runway 1.
 After asking ATC to repeat the altimeter setting, Captain Ramsey expressed shock and confusion about the instructions ATC gave them.
 "What the # are they doing man? circling six?" he said in the cockpit to Alino, followed by, "he was saying circling # six or something.
 I don't know what the # they thinkin' we're doin'. we're # hundreds of miles away man."
 This was an incorrect statement by the captain, as when he made this comment to the first officer, the aircraft was only 48 nmi away from Teterboro.
 A minute later, he realized their true distance to the airport and said, "we're # gonna be there in ten minutes.
 I gotta get the # ATIS #.
 I didn't realize we're that # close."
 The crew tuned into the ATIS frequency, but turned it off after only acknowledging the altimeter setting.

 At 15:19:17, ATC instructed the crew to fly on a heading 90° to intercept the localizer for Runway 6.
 The aircraft turned on that heading but flew through the localizer course at 15:20:20.
 Soon after, First Officer Alino reported to the captain that he had the runway in sight.
 However, he was looking at Newark Liberty International Airport and not Teterboro.
 ATC reminded the crew to intercept the localizer, to which Captain Ramsey acknowledged.
 However, in the cockpit, he and the first officer expressed confusion about where Teterboro truly was.
 Within a minute, they realized that they were seeing Newark rather than Teterboro, with Alino commenting, "Yeah that was Newark.
 That was Newark.
 I thought that was Teterboro."
 After they properly intercepted the localizer for Runway 6, Ramsey continued to instruct Alino on how to manage the engine power levers and the airspeed.

 Whilst setting up the flight management system (FMS), ATC instructed the crew to fly to VINGS, a waypoint on the localizer path for Runway 6.
 The captain entered VINGS into the FMS and while he was doing so, the first officer tried to tell the captain to take over the controls for him, but no handover of controls took place.
 The captain said, "you still got the localizer on your side so we're doin' good."
 The first officer responded with, "alright.
 I don't wanna # up."
 ATC then instructed the aircraft to slow down to 180 kn from 240 kn and to descend at 15:23.
 While the crew did slow down the aircraft, they did not descend and as a consequence, they remained above the glideslope.